Winter is here, which means Northern Lights season is upon us.

 Fogo Island Inn in Newfoundland, Canada

-The Aurora Borealis is best spotted on Canada’s Fogo Island in the month of November.
-This rugged patch of land is something of an architect’s playground – dotted with beautiful art studios designed by Bergen-based architect Todd Saunders.
+Canada’s Fogo Island is a rugged patch of land and something of an architect’s playground – dotted with beautiful art studios designed by Bergen-based architect Todd Saunders.
 Back in 2013, Saunders also designed Fogo Island Inn, a 29-bedroom hotel that sits on stilts close to the island’s dramatic rocky coastline.

 Manshausen Island Resort in Norway